Montana/ackman-alert/README.md

 Ackman Alert in particular uses `snscrape`, which occasionally hiccups if X changes markup; the script is resilient and keeps trying.

 In this instance I do duplicate handle checks or make `HANDLES = ["BillAckman", "another"]` and loop.
+It is worth noting the loop then iterates over each handle in sequence, scraping the most recent post for each one and comparing it against a saved state file.

+This design choice by me (Michael Mendy) provides flexibility for extending the system beyond Ackman alone, useful if you want to follow a set of influential voices simultaneously.
+Furthermore, the state persistence mechanism `(~/.ackman_alert_state.json by default)` can be easily extended to store per-handle last `IDs`, ensuring no cross-account conflicts.

 ## Quick Setup